mohamedali673/SSM-crossformer-master/readme.md

 https://github.com/microsoft/Swin-Transformer

 We would like to thank the authors of this work for the availability of their code.
-And also for allowing us to improve the attention mechanism used in this model, in order to optimize prevosion performance.
+And also for allowing us to improve the attention mechanism used in this model, in order to optimize forcasting performance.

 https://github.com/Thinklab-SJTU/Crossformer